Stuart Forster looks at the sustainable and environmentally friendly nature of the aflaj irrigation systems of Oman.

 The mountains offer a dramatic and often photogenic landscape; craggy in places, rock-strewn in others.
 The dusty reds and oranges of the slopes occasionally open to show the stratification of rock which is being pushed imperceptibly upwards as the tectonic plates of Africa and Asia grind together.

 Driving between Muscat and Nizwa

 These days driving on Oman’s modern highways means that the 174km between Muscat, the present capital, and Nizwa, the previous holder of that title, takes under two hours.
-For centuries this is a journey would have kept the drivers of camel caravans occupied for days.
+For centuries, this journey would have kept the drivers of camel caravans occupied for days.

-Bahla, 40km to the west of Nizwa, lies on one of the Arabian Peninsula’s historic caravan routes and the highly regarded silverwork, pottery and indigo of the city ensures that, even today, traders continue to swing by to pick up wares.
+Bahla, 40 kilometres to the west of Nizwa, lies on one of the Arabian Peninsula’s historic caravan routes.
+The highly regarded silverwork, pottery and indigo of the city ensure that traders continue to swing by to pick up wares.

 Visiting historic Al Hamra